ghi-electronics/Documentation/hardware/sitcore/soc.md

 * APP
 * RESET
 * MOD (if required to select a debug interface)

+Please see the [Boostrap Pins](../../software/tinyclr/bootstrap-pins.md) page for more details.

 ### Power Supply
 A typical clean power source, suited for digital circuitry, is needed to power the SITCore SoCs.
 Voltages should be within at